Revisiting the first-order QCD phase transition in dense strong interaction matter: Interface effect in the spinodal decomposition region

-For a self-consistent judgement on the bubble stability, we refer to the compressibility $\kappa = \partial^2 F_{V+A}^{} / \partial V^2$ with respect to the change of its volume.
+In the last part of this Section, we investigate from a new perspective on the stability of bubble formation, which goes deeper from the entropy deficit analysis.
+The idea follows that the entropy deficit analysis essentially aims at understanding the thermodynamic stability of bubble formation.
+For a self-consistent judgement on the bubble stability, here we refer to the compressibility of $\kappa = \partial^2 F_{V+A}^{} / \partial V^2$ defined by the total free energy $F_{V+A}$ of finite-size bubble including both the bulk and the interface contributions.
 This directly follows the equilibrium condition in \Eq{eq:bubble-EoM} with a consideration on the volume fluctuations, that a positive $\kappa$ is required to keep the bubble stable.
 Here we shall consider the case that the heat bath outside the bubble keeps as an isobaric background, whose temperature as well as the temperature inside the bubble stays constant.
-With \labelcref{eq:first-thermo-law}, the compressibility in this case follows:
+With \Eq{eq:first-thermo-law}, the compressibility in this case follows:

 The first term represents the bulk compressibility of the matter inside the bubble, with $P_{\textrm{in}}$ the inner pressure.
 As illustrated above, $P_{\textrm{in}}$ matches the Wigner phase for the DCS to DCSB case, while it matches the Nambu phase for the DCSB to DCS case.
 Due to the net-baryon number conservation inside the nuclear bubble, the bulk compressibility can be further specified as: